 When an organization starts its business in the market, its success and sustenance are shaped by a number of factors.
 While some of these factors are beyond the control of the company, others can be brought within its grip.

 Micro environment components are within the immediate surroundings of the organization.
-These are the initial spheres to work on, so as to shape a strong and credible image of the company in the larger or macro environmental context.
+These are the initial spheres to work on, so as to shape a strong and credible image of the company in the larger or macro environmental factors.

-A perfect collaboration of macro and micro environment contributes to a successful and consistent business operation.
+A perfect collaboration of micro and macro environment contributes to a successful and consistent business operation.
 If one end is disturbed, the other end suffers by default.
 It is because the internal factors are components within the external ones.
 Hence any problem within the macro environment will gradually reflect in the micro front.
 At the same time, if micro environment is not under control, it will destabilise the macro environment components for the particular business.

-For example, in the event of economic downfall or financial emergency in a nation, demand, and supply of any commodity is hard to hit.
+For example, in the event of economic environment downfall or financial emergency in a nation, demand, and supply of any commodity is hard to hit.
 This in turn affects business profits and brings down its prospects.
 A similar scenario is also possible when suppliers or the supply chain technology of a product gets hampered.
 As a result, products become inaccessible to the consumers.
 This certainly threatens the technological and to some extent the demographic environment.

 Role of Micro Environment in Business

 Micro environment is the first pillar to build a business empire.
-All marketing plans, strategies, and objectives are carried out through these components.
+All marketing campaigns, strategies, and objectives are carried out through these components.
 It is, therefore, the executive arm of business where practical implementation of ideas, thoughts, and concepts are done and based on the responses of these components, a business either moves forward or may step back.

 Further, it serves as a guide to future communication policies of an organization.
 With all such features, micro environment plays an integral role in realizing the current potential and determining the future of a business.